indrora/ponzu/docs/spec.md

 # The Ponzu archive format, summary

-Ponzu archives are comprised of _records_.
-Records come in two sizes:
+Ponzu archives are comprised of _records_ of 4KiB chunks.

-- Full Size (4KiByte) -- The typical block size.
-- Half Size (2KiByte) -- For files smaller than 1...2 KiB.
-These actually take up
-  the full block, but their content is the second 2KiB of the record.

 Each Ponzu record is headed by a Preamble containing: